mjmlio/mjml/packages/mjml-hero/README.md

 In both fixed and fluid modes, it's best to use an image with width the same as the `mj-body` width (`width="600px"` by default).
-Further, it's best to use an image with height the same or larger than the `height` of `mj-hero`.
+For better results, it's best to use an image with height the same or larger than the `height` of `mj-hero`.
 Image sizes outside this guidance often result in poor rendering.